-The Department of Industrial and Systems Engineering views itself a system in which students are both important input and output.
-Therefore, students are the main driver for its all activities.
+The Department of Industrial and Systems Engineering views itself as a system in which students are both important input and output.
+Therefore, students are the main driver for all activities.
 In particular, its objectives are to:

-- Maintain an excellent quality of teaching and learning - Recruit and retain high qualified faculty and staff to support the teaching, research, and service mission in the Department of Industrial and Systems Engineering - Enhance the learning environment to support the teaching and research activities - Attract excellent local and international students - Enhance the collaboration with industry and other prestigious educational institutions
+- Maintain an excellent quality of teaching and learning - Recruit and retain highly qualified faculty and staff to support the teaching, research, and service mission in the Department of Industrial and Systems Engineering - Enhance the learning environment to support the teaching and research activities - Attract excellent local and international students - Enhance the collaboration with industry and other prestigious educational institutions

-The ISE Department currently offers three programs: (1) Bachelor of Engineering in Industrial and Systems Engineering, (2) Master of Engineering in Industrial and Systems Engineering, and (3) Bachelor of Engineering in Logistics and Supply Chain Mangement.
+The ISE Department currently offers three programs: (1) Bachelor of Engineering in Industrial and Systems Engineering, (2) Master of Engineering in Industrial and Systems Engineering, and (3) Bachelor of Engineering in Industrial and Systems Engineering.